YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 # Profiling & Optimization

 By using GPU profiling, I discovered that my sine equations were slightly affecting performance.
 I was able to successfully optimise all of my movement blueprints by drastically simplifying each equation.
-Although marginally increase frame rate in this case, this good practice would be essential to maintain a larger games' performance at optimal levels.
+Although the unoptimized equations only marginally increased frame rate, this good practice would be essential to maintain a larger games' performance at optimal levels.

 {{<rowgap>}}
 {{<image src="Jellyfish/opt_before.png" height="230" caption="Example of movement equation before optimization">}}